Frank T. Burbrink

 Frank Thomas Burbrink usually written as Frank T. Burbrink is an American herpetologist.

 Biography

 In 1995, he graduated from the University of Illinois, and in 2000 he received his Ph.D. from Louisiana State University.
 He works at the American Museum of Natural History as a curator in the Department of Herpetology and at the College of Staten Island in the Biology Department.

 His research focuses on the study of snakes, particularly the evolutionary history and biogeography of reptiles.
 He has participated in scientific expeditions in North America, South America, Asia, and Madagascar.

 There are thirteen taxon names authored by Frank T. Burbrink including Candoiinae, Maculophis and Pantherophis slowinskii.

+Personal life

+Burbrink is married to matchmaker and author Lisa Clampitt.
+The couple resides in New York City and has two children.